Following the runaway, unprecedented success that was ‘Amigaflakes’, the time is clearly ripe for a new recipe series.

 The story spread like wildfire, hitting the headline in all major newspapers across the country and beyond, and particularly in Scotland unsurprisingly where the outrage was almost palpable.

 Many of the bulletins can still be found online, along with a segment of video footage captured from a BBC TV news report.
-The magazine seen in the clip is CU Amiga issue 80 (October, 1996) and the page featuring the Penguin PD advert can be seen below.
+The magazine seen in the clip featuring the Penguin PD advert is CU Amiga issue 80 (October, 1996).

 Curiously one of the children murdered in the Dunblane shooting didn’t make the cut; the presenter reports the number killed as 15!
 We shouldn’t really be all that surprised – this is the Beeb after all, and the embellished tale is misguided at best.